flupes/GrannyRoomba/README.md

 GrannyRoomba or Telepresence Roomba for Grandma
 ===============================================

-The idea of this project is to develop a simple and cheap telepresence robot to improve the Skype experience of a grandmother with her grandchild.
+The idea of this project is to develop a simple and inexpensive telepresence robot to improve the Skype experience of a grandmother with her grandchild.

+On 2013-10-14 (Columbus Day, how emblematic), the system supported a teleoperation of the GrannyRoomba robot from France to California!

 Quick facts:
   - Mobile base uses a [Roomba Create](http://www.irobot.com/us/learn/Educators/Create.aspx)